History Of The Electric Tattooing Machine.

 source- Trending Tattoo Ideas

 The oldest tools date back to 3000 B.C.
 The Maori of New Zealand used bone chisels to carve designs straight into the flesh of the warriors.
-Polynesian tattoos required two people.
+Polynesian tattoos require two people.
 One would use a rake-like tool to hold the ink and a hammer to puncture the skin.
 The assistant would hold the skin tight so that the vibrations would not affect the design of the tattoo.

 source- Moorea Tattoo

-These struggles came to an end when Samuel brought about a totally elaborate era in the tattoo history.
+These struggles came to an end when Samuel brought about a totally elaborate era in tattoo history.
 All hail to Samuel!

 Related Articles